LimeChain/gosemble-research/docs/2-go-to-wasm.md

 ## 4. Conclusion

 The resulting proof of concept could be used to develop Polkadot Runtimes.
-Also, current research document is useful for providing context as a starting point to make further contributions to the project or to take new direction for implementation of alternative toolchain.
+Also, the current research document is useful for providing context as a starting point to make further contributions to the project or to take new direction for implementation of alternative toolchain.

 ## 5. Discussion